earthquake-research-group/hypo71py/README.md

 `hypo71py` implements the **Geiger-style iterative least-squares inversion**

-- the **Geiger-style iterative least-squares inversion** implemented in HYPO71
 - travel times and derivatives in a **1-D layered crustal velocity model**
 - fast execution suitable for catalog-scale relocation

-This package intentionally **does not** include stochastic or global search methods (e.g. basin hopping).
-Those are better developed as separate tools that can build on this numerical core.

 ---